 If you are gonna do it, you want to do it good.
 Then you go for the audio-grade caps.

-These black caps are available at sometimes crazy prices of several euros a piece, but the is a very good capacitor at a very reasonable price.
-So all audio enthousiasts like me that do not have a money tree in the backyard use these FC series caps, as you will probably needs a good bunch of them.
+These black caps are available at sometimes crazy prices of several euros a piece, but there is a very good capacitor at a very reasonable price.
+So all audio enthousiasts like me that do not have a money tree in the backyard use these FC series caps, as you will probably need a good bunch of them.
 In this case I used around 50-60 of them, but I have not counted them exactly.
 I ordered them from farnell.nl they have the complete range of values at good prices.
-The only problem is the minimum amount of 50 euros.
+The only problem is the minimum order amount of 50 euros.

 This is what the unit looked like before I started: